ATTENTION FANS OF THE GRATEFUL DEAD, SAN JOSE HISTORY AND GROOVY STUFF IN GENERAL

 The very first Grateful Dead gig has always been a tough event to reconstruct with 100 percent accuracy.
 It took place in downtown San Jose at an “Acid Test” house party organized by author and counterculture figure Ken Kesey on the evening of December 4, 1965.

-Kesey picked the location and the date because the Rolling Stones were playing that night at San Jose Civic Auditorium—two shows, on one of their early American tours.
-Kesey hoped to lure fans of the Stones to the “Acid Test.”
-He brought his “Merry Prankster” followers to San Jose in their infamous psychedelic “Further” school bus from their base in the Santa Cruz mountains and sent the “Pranksters” to the Civic Auditorium exits, where they passed out flyers inviting people to the party as they left the Stones shows.
+Kesey picked the location and the date because the Rolling Stones were playing that night at San Jose Civic Auditorium, on one of their early American tours.
+Kesey hoped to lure fans of the Stones to the “Acid Test,” which he staged as a group experiment with LSD, then a legal drug.
+He drove his “Merry Prankster” followers to San Jose in their infamous psychedelic “Further” school bus from their base in the Santa Cruz mountains and sent the “Pranksters” to the Civic Auditorium exits, where they passed out flyers inviting people to the party as they exited the Stones show.
 Kesey had previously negotiated with residents of a large Victorian house on South Fifth Street, just six blocks from the Civic, to let him rig up the home with flashing lights and sound equipment to accompany experiments with LSD, then a legal substance.

-Kesey also wanted live music to augment the entire experience and engaged a band from nearby Palo Alto and Menlo Park to perform.
-The group had played for several months under various names, including the Warlocks, but days before the “Acid Test” in San Jose had decided to call itself The Grateful Dead.
+That night in 1965, Kesey wanted live music to augment his “Acid Test.”
+He engaged a band from nearby Palo Alto and Menlo Park to perform.
+The group had played for several months under various names, including the Warlocks, but days before the “Acid Test” in San Jose had decided to call itself the Grateful Dead.

 The Grateful Dead’s Spawning Ground: San Jose and the South Bay